Community living areas

 • make laws (in the Territory parliament) to enable Aboriginal people to apply for small CLAs to be carved out of pastoral leases

-Is a CLA a good deal for Aboriginal people?
+CLA’s are a good deal for Aboriginal people

 Many CLAs evolved from Aboriginal pastoral communities that formed in the late 1970s and early 1980s, when they negotiated a sub-lease or special-purpose lease from the main lease-holder.
-In order to transform that arrangement into a CLA, the residents were often forced to move further away from the station homestead.
+In order to transform that arrangement into a CLA, the residents were often forced to move further away from the station homestead so the CLA is not a silver bullet.

 Each CLA title is held by a community corporation or association.
 It cannot be resumed by the government, or sold, and it enables Aboriginal people to prevent some mining and exploration.